ovh/docs/pages/labs/data-platform/two-factor/guide.en-gb.md

 ---
-title: '2FA authentication'
+title: 2FA authentication
-excerpt: 'Learn how to implement a two-factor authentication'
+excerpt: Learn how to implement a two-factor authentication
-section: 'Users and Security'
+section: Users and Security
 order: 5
 ---